 The Goldsmiths Company of the City of London

-The Goldsmiths Company is as ancient as any in the City of London, it’s lineage dates back to the year 1180, when it was a guild which could exist without the licence from the king.
+The Goldsmiths Company is as ancient as any in the City of London, i’s lineage dates back to the year 1180, when it was a guild which could exist without the licence from the king.
 At first it was a voluntary association composed of goldsmiths.
-It’s objectives, to protect the craft of goldsmiths and to prevent fraudulent workers and as in the other guilds, to provide religious and social purposes for the poorer members.
+Its objectives, to protect the craft of goldsmiths and to prevent fraudulent workers and as in the other guilds, to provide religious and social purposes for the poorer members.